European stocks extend rally backed by brisk investment inflows

 The euro has fallen by about 25 percent against the dollar over the past year.
 This should give euro zone companies a major lift as roughly 50 percent of euro zone earnings come from outside the region.

-Shares in SAP gained 1.5 percent after Europe's largest software maker said it expects an 11-14 percentage point boost to its current-year operating profits following a further weakening in the euro against the U.S. dollar and other currencies.
+Shares in SAP gained 1.8 percent after Europe's largest software maker said it expects an 11-14 percentage point boost to its current-year operating profits following further weakening in the euro against the U.S. dollar and other currencies.

 "Now that investors are reassured about the pace at which the Fed will normalise its monetary policy, this year's positive trend on the market is set to continue.
 We will see further investment flows coming into Europe," Barclays France director Franklin Pichard said.